Folkwise-io/mintbean-cli/docs/how_to_contribute.md

 ## Getting Started

+1. If you have mint installed globaly `npm uninstall -g mintbean-cli`
-1. Fork the repository
+2. Fork the repository
+3. `git clone <fork>`
+4. Link it to your global packages `npm link`
-2. Create a branch with a descriptive name of the changes
+5. Create a branch with a descriptive name of the changes `git checkout -b [branch-name]`
-3. Apply your changes
+6. Apply your changes
-4. Open a pull request against the main branch
+7. Open a pull request against the main branch

-## Help!
-Help!

-The mintbean-cli is a tool built for the community.
-So who better to impove it than our members.